OCA/website/website_backend_views/README.rst

 ======================

 * more testing needed
-* not all css styles from the backend apply (should be just a matter ob having the right html structure/classes attached to the container
+* not all css styles from the backend apply (should be just a matter of having the right html structure/classes attached to the container)
 * maybe we can do something for anonymous users?
 * view switching?